Stradivario/gapi-angular-client/README.md

 import { NgModule } from '@angular/core';
 import { AppComponent } from './app.component';

-// Import @gapi-angular-client
+// Import @gapi/angular-client
-import { GapiApolloModule } from 'gapi-angular-client';
+import { GapiApolloModule } from '@gapi/angular-client';

 // Enter your uri by default gapi-starter and gapi-advanced-starter are using localhost:9000 const uri = 'localhost:9000';